slz37/Log-Viewer/README.md

 Known bugs: <br />
 `
-Removing trendline does not rescale plot. <br />
+Removing trendline does not rescale plot.

 Fitting exponential functions fails.

+Selecting a new file does not reload x-axis dropdown menu.
 `